 In this post, the Virginia Water Central News Grouper posts brief accounts and links to news articles about spills affecting surface water or groundwater in Virginia.
-Items are listed from most recent (at top) to oldest (at bottom); numbers go in reverse order, so readers can quickly see how many items are included.
-All hyperlinks to news accounts were functional at the time posted here, but there is no guarantee that they still are whenever you’re reading this.
+Items are listed from most recent (at top) to oldest (at bottom).
+All hyperlinks to news accounts were functional at the time posted here, but there is no guarantee that the links still work whenever you’re reading this.

 DEQ = Virginia Department of Environmental Quality.

-11) July 29, 3017 in Botetourt County – Spill of about 165 gallons of Termix 5301—a type of surfactant added to herbicides and other pesticides before application, according to the Virginia Department of Environmental Quality (DEQ)—into a tributary of Tinker Creek, in the Roanoke River watershed, on the Crop Production Services facility at Cloverdale in Botetourt County (just north of the Roanoke County line and the City of Roanoke), affecting approximately 8 miles Tinker Creek and resulting in a fish kill estimated at over 40,000, according to the DEQ.
+July 29, 2017, in Botetourt County – Spill of about 165 gallons of Termix 5301—a type of surfactant added to herbicides and other pesticides before application, according to the Virginia Department of Environmental Quality (DEQ)—into a tributary of Tinker Creek, in the Roanoke River watershed, on the Crop Production Services facility at Cloverdale in Botetourt County (just north of the Roanoke County line and the City of Roanoke), affecting approximately 8 miles Tinker Creek and resulting in a fish kill estimated at over 40,000, according to the DEQ.
 The DEQ’s July 31 news release asserted the following about long-term impacts: “Where the material was present in the water, the stream exhibited a cloudy appearance and moderate to heavy white foam.
 DEQ checked the stream at more than a dozen locations, from near the mouth at the Roanoke River, to above the confluence with the impacted tributary at Route 11 in Cloverdale.
 At almost all locations, the appearance of the stream had returned to normal for this time of year.
 Once the material is diluted and flushed downstream, no long-term impacts to the stream are anticipated.
 It ultimately may take several years to return to normal, but the stream will recover and aquatic life will repopulate the affected areas.”
 DEQ spokesperson Bill Hayden was quoted on August 2, 2017, by The Roanoke Times as saying that the fish kill “may be one of the biggest…in Virginia history,” and that recovery of the stream’s bottom dwelling aquatic organisms could take years.
-Sources: Update on status of Tinker Creek, Virginia Department of Environmental Quality News Release, 8/4/17.
+A recreation advisory on Tinker Creek was lifted on August 11.
+Sources: Chemical spill in Tinker Creek revealed a gap in regulation, Roanoke Times, 8/17/17.
+Tinker Creek recreation advisory lifted nearly 2 weeks after chemical spill, Roanoke Times, 8/11/17.
+DEQ: Tinker Creek safe to swim in, no herbicide detected in recent tests, WSET Lynchburg, 8/11/17.
+Update on status of Tinker Creek, Virginia Department of Environmental Quality News Release, 8/4/17.
 Fish kill extended 8 miles downstream of Cloverdale chemical spill, state says, Roanoke Times, 8/4/17.
 Deputies say vandals may have caused Tinker Creek chemical spill, WSLS TV-Roanoke, 8/2/17.
 Recovery on Tinker Creek could take years after chemical spill caused massive fish kill, Roanoke Times, 8/2/17.
 Tinker Creek fish kill: questions and answers, Virginia Department of Environmental Quality, 7/31/17.
 Chemical spill on Tinker Creek caused by puncture to storage tank, DEQ officials say, Roanoke Times, 7/31/17.
 Crews continue assessing damage from chemical spill into Tinker Creek, WSLS TV-Roanoke, 7/31/17.
 Officials say police are investigating Tinker Creek chemical spill as a crime, WXFR TV-Roanoke, 7/31/17.
 Sudsy water, fish kills in Tinker Creek after confirmed chemical spill, WSLS TV-Roanoke, 7/31/17.
 Herbicide spill in Tinker Creek stretches 8 to 10 miles, public still warned to stay out of creek, Roanoke Times, 7/30/17.
 Chemical spill impact on well water and enviornment, WDBJ TV-Roanoke, 7/30/17.

 Here is the text of an August 4, 2017, news release from the Virginia Department of Environmental Quality on the Tinker Creek spill: